JocysCom/UMQF/MORA/UMQF.md

    - If the scenario is straightforward and well-understood, leave `CF` at 1.0.
    - If the scenario involves unusual uncertainty, complex causal chains, or multiple layers of long-term effects, adjust `CF` slightly.
 For example, if conditions suggest additional uncertainty in outcomes, set `CF` = 1.1.
 If there is reason to believe the scenario is somewhat simpler than initially assumed, set `CF` = 0.9.
    - Apply the Complexity Factor CF once to the aggregate action score UMQ(a), not separately to each UMQ(a,e).
 That is, first sum all per-entity scores, then multiply the total by CF.
    - CF should reflect epistemic uncertainty, not preferences;  CF must not be used to "soften" scores for comfort or ideology.
+Linear scale mapping:

+     - 0.80 ≤ - Obvious
+     - 0.90 ≤ - Simple
+     - 1.00 ≤ - Standard
+     - 1.10 ≤ - Uncertain
+     - 1.20 ≤ - Complex
+     - 1.50 ≤ - Chaotic

    **Example:**
    After computing a final UMQ = -0.2, if the scenario’s complexity and long-term ramifications are not fully understood, one might choose `CF` = 1.1.
 The adjusted UMQ = -0.2 × 1.1 = -0.22.